una-auxme/paf/doc/research/paf24/perception/Vision_Node_Code_Summary.md

 ## Overview
-The `VisionNode` class leverages both PyTorch and Ultralytics pretrained models for object detection and segmentation, integrating features such as bounding boxes, segmentation masks, and distance calculations based on LIDAR data.
+The `VisionNode` class handles the image analysis by leveraging both PyTorch and Ultralytics pretrained models for object detection and segmentation, integrating features such as bounding boxes, segmentation masks, and distance calculations based on LIDAR data.

 ## Class Initialization
 Upon instantiation, `VisionNode` initializes various configurations, such as: